psi4/psi4/doc/sphinxman/source/psithoninput.rst

    psithonmol

-To add EFP fragments to a molecule, see :ref:`sec:usingEFPFragments`.
+.. comment To add EFP fragments to a molecule, see :ref:`sec:usingEFPFragments`.

 .. index::
    triple: setting; keywords; general